bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Anaconda allows you to write your own `conda recipes <http://conda.pydata.org/docs/build.html>`_.
 In birdhouse, we have written several conda recipes for the packages that were not available on Anaconda.
 These `additional conda recipes by birdhouse <https://github.com/bird-house/conda-recipes>`_ are available on GitHub.
-Some of the missing packages are: :term:`PyWPS`, :term:`OWSLib`, :term:`cfchecker`, :term:`Nginx`, ...

 Anaconda provides a free :term:`Anaconda Server`.
 Here you can upload your built conda packages for different platforms (Linux, MacOX, Windows).
 These packages are then available for installation with the :term:`conda` installer.

 `Birdhouse has an organisation <https://anaconda.org/birdhouse>`_ where all conda packages are collected which are built from the conda recipes on GitHub.
 These packages can be installed with the :term:`conda` installer using the `birdhouse` channel.